Tools /Meeting cost calculator

 Once you decide who really needs to attend, Koalendar can help you schedule meetings online and keep everyone's calendar accurate with calendar sync.
 To pick a fair time when attendees are spread across regions, use the free meeting time zone planner.

-Who this free meeting cost calculator is for
+Who uses this calculator

 Answers to common questions about calculating and reducing meeting costs.